 As a result:

-- More than 90% of our students showed measurable improvements in their oral, reading and/or writing skills after one year in the program
+- 86% of our students showed measurable improvements in their oral, reading and/or writing skills after one year in the program

 - Many of our students get better jobs, attain citizenship or earn a GED

-- 60% of our students report a greater sense of community belonging
+- Nearly 40% of our students report a greater sense of community belonging

 English In Action events help raise awareness of our work in the Aspen Valley and bring together community members from all walks of life:

-- In August 2018, 300 community members joined us for our summer benefit at the Hotel Jerome, featuring inspired words by former Secretary of State Madeleine Albright and New York Times correspondent David Sanger.
+- In August 2019, close to 300 community members joined us for our second summer benefit at the Hotel Jerome, featuring inspired words by former Secretary of State Madeleine Albright and New York Times correspondent David Sanger.

-- In October 2018, 500 diverse community members supported the Fiesta de Tamales at Eagle Crest Nursery in El Jebel, sharing in an amazing celebration of culture and community.
+- In October 2019, over 600 diverse community members supported the Fiesta de Tamales at new venue Basalt High School, sharing in an amazing celebration of culture and community.